Ridgure/TwitchBot/README.md

 Output last 20 messages in chat to a file,<br>
 "Eww cobble" every time cobble is mentioned,<br>
 Times out non vip/moderators if they post links<br>
-Bans users that use bad language
+Bans users that use bad language<br>
+Bedbug - Tells BugMacGregor to go to bed every so often

 ## Getting started